vllm-project/vllm-spyre/docs/contributing/multimodal/adding_new_models.md

 In order to understand how to get multimodal models running through vLLM Spyre, it is important to understand the differences between how models are implemented in vLLM & vLLM Spyre.
 To illustrate this, we use `llava_next` as an example, because `granite vision` is the only multimodal model currently supported.

+NOTE: for those unfamiliar, granite vision is a special instance of llava next, and tends to run as an instance of llava next.
+The primary differences are:
+- For the LLM, we use a granite LLM.
+- For the vision encoder, we use SigLIP instead of CLIP.
+- Instead of taking the output of one feature layer from the vision encoder to form the visual features, we instead take the output of multiple layers and concatenate them.

 ## For vLLM

 In vLLM, models are implemented as their own model class.
 The class implementation generally inherits from `SupportsMultiModal`, and importantly, it registers multimodal processing information.